MicrosoftDocs/azure-devops-docs/docs/report/analytics/analytics-query-parts.md

 ### Interpret the metadata response

 Analytics returns an XML file of the data model.
+Use your browser search function to find information specific to the entity of interest.

 > [!TIP]